kobi-hari-courses/2206-sii-angular/Module 01/README.md

 * Union Types
 * Cross Types
 * the `type` alias

-### How to use Node, Npm, and Tsc
-* We have installed NodeJS from the website and run javascript files using node
-* Npm was also installed
-    * We have seen how the file `pakcage.json` helps to manage our project
-    * We used npm to incorporate external JS packages into our project
-    * We saw how to use npm to globally install javacript tools so we can execute them from anywhere
-* We have created ts file and compiled it with TSC and run it with Node
-* We saw how to use the file `tsconfig` to configure the typescript compiler
 * We saw how to build **Modular** typescript projects by defining typescript modules
   * defining exportable identifiers using the `export` keyword
   * defining imported identifiers using the `import` keyword